Biorefinery – From Plants to Bioenergy, Biochemicals, Biomaterials, and High Value Products

 Knowledge sharing.
 The students of this course often have diverse study background, e.g. biotech. students, agronomists, and students from Copenhagen Business School stimulating cross-disciplinary knowledge sharing and discussions.

-A combination of foundation lectures, guest lectures, dialogue based teaching, calculation and laboratory exercises, excursion to industry, self-studies, poster presentations and discussions.
+A combination of foundation lectures, guest lectures, dialogue based teaching, group work, calculation and laboratory exercises, excursion to industry, self-studies, poster presentations and discussions.

 Academic qualifications equivalent to a BSc degree is